 Most patients resume daily activities within several weeks, though complete visual recovery may take months and varies case by case.
 Follow-up is required to detect complications such as epiretinal membrane formation, macular pucker, or re-detachment.

 Yes, it can recur, especially in more difficult detachments or if the underlying aetiology (such as diabetic retinopathy or lattice degeneration) still exists.
-Recurrence is 10-15%, depending on surgical technique and case difficulty.
+Reported rates of recurrent retinal detachment vary widely (approximately 5–30%), depending on factors such as case complexity, presence of proliferative vitreoretinopathy, and underlying retinal disease.

 Recurrent detachment is more challenging to manage and usually necessitates re-vitrectomy, sometimes with silicone oil tamponade.
 Close postoperative surveillance and maintenance of follow-up appointments are essential in identifying early complications.